Firefighters Protect Home While Battling Barn Fire

 Fire crews from Crary Hose Company of Westfield, Harrison Valley Fire Department, Clymer Hose Company, Elkland Volunteer Fire Department RIT (Rapid Intervention Team), and an ambulance from Sabinsville, PA, were first to be dispatched to the growing fire.

 An individual called 911 and reported that a large barn was on fire and flames were showing through the roof.
-It was also stated there were several exposures at risk and an camper was also on fire at that time.
-Early reports to the 911 Dispatch Center even indicated that there were pigs inside the barn, however, no loss of animals were reported by the Crary Hose Company Fire Chief.
+It was also stated there were several exposures at risk and a camper was also on fire at that time.

 Images by Crary Hose Company © Jan.
 7, 2026.
 (Click on images to enlarge).

-The main goal at that time was to protect the home from the nearby fires and keep control of the blaze so it did not continue to spread as fire apparatus started arriving on scene shortly after 11:10 PM.
+The main goal at that time was to protect the homes/buildings from the nearby fires and keep control of the blaze so it did not continue to spread as fire apparatus started arriving on scene shortly after 11:10 PM.

 Images by Crary Hose Company © Jan.
 7, 2026.
 (Click on images to enlarge).

 According to Chief Goltz, the attack on the barn fire started around 11:12 PM with the barn having already collapsed.
-Water supply was provided via tanker relay to a drop tank, with Harrison Valley Firefighters drafting from the drop tank and relaying to Crary Hose Engine 5-3 and other units.
+Water supply was provided via tanker relay to a drop tank, with Harrison Valley firefighters drafting from the drop tank and relaying to Crary Hose Engine 5-3 and other units.
 A fill site at a hydrant near the local elementary school was set up by Chatham Fire Department firefighters who filled the empty tankers and kept a constant water supply throughout the incident.

 Middlebury, Genesee and Wellsville, NY fire departments were dispatched to stand-by assignments at Harrison Valley Fire Department, Crary Hose Fired Company and, Genesee Fire Department.